Google Native Client

 Google Native Client (NaCl) is a discontinued sandboxing technology for running either a subset of Intel x86, ARM, or MIPS native code, or a portable executable, in a sandbox.
-It allows safely running native code from a Chromium-based web browser, independent of the user operating system, allowing web apps to run at near-native speeds, which aligns with Google's plans for ChromeOS.
-It may also be used for securing browser plugins, and parts of other applications or full applications such as ZeroVM.
+Google Chrome and other Chromium-based web browsers incorporated NaCl to safely run native code within web apps and browser extensions, largely independent of the user operating system and at near-native speeds.
+This capability was imperative for Google's plans for ChromeOS as a general-purpose computing platform.
+NaCl was also used for securing browser plugins, like Adobe Flash Player, and parts of other applications or full applications such as ZeroVM.

-Google first demonstrated the technology on 9 December 2011 by releasing several new Chrome-only versions of games known for their rich and processor-intensive graphics, including Bastion (no longer supported on the Chrome Web Store).
-Later Google released Portable Native Client (PNaCl), an architecture-independent compiled ahead-of-time version of NaCl.
-The general concept of NaCl (running native code in web browser) has been implemented before in ActiveX, but NaCl runs content in a sandbox while ActiveX application has full access to the system (disk, memory, user-interface, registry, etc.).
+The general concept of NaCl (running native code in the web browser) has been implemented before in ActiveX, but NaCl runs content in a sandbox while ActiveX application has full access to the system (disk, memory, user-interface, registry, etc.).
 Mozilla proposed asm.js as an alternative to both ActiveX and NaCl. asm.js also allows applications written in C or C++ to be compiled to run in the browser and also supports ahead-of-time compilation, but is a subset of JavaScript and hence backwards-compatible with browsers that do not support it directly.

-On 12 October 2016, a comment on the Chromium issue tracker indicated that Google's Pepper and Native Client teams had been destaffed.
+In 2016, Google de-prioritized feature development for Pepper and Native Client.
 On 30 May 2017, Google announced deprecation of PNaCl in favor of WebAssembly.
-Although initially Google planned to remove PNaCl in first quarter of 2018, developers postponed the date multiple times until June 2022.
+Over the following years, Google Chrome slowly deprecated and removed NaCl on different platforms.
+ChromeOS version 138 became the last Google platform and version to support Native Client until July 2025 with the release of ChromeOS 139 dropping support for Native Client.